vsteve96/HangmanGame/README.md

             print("Invalid input.
 Please enter a single letter or the whole word.")
 ```

-**Single Letter Guesses**
-Players are prompted to enter a letter when making single letter guesses.
-The input validation for single letter guesses covers the following:

-Non-Empty Input: The program checks whether the user has entered a letter, and the input must not be empty.

-Alphabetic Characters: The code ensures that the input must consist of alphabetic characters only.

-Single Character Length: The length of the input should be exactly one character, to ensure the single character guesses are being handled correctly.

-**Whole Word Guesses**
-For whole word guesses, where the player attempts to guess the entire word, the input validation includes:

-Non-Empty Input: Similar to single letter guesses, the input must not be empty.

-Alphabetic Characters: The input must consist of alphabetic characters only.

-Length Check: The length of the input can be greater than one, but it should still be a valid word.

-**User Feedback**
-In case of invalid input, players receive informative error messages guiding them on the correct input format.
-This ensures that players understand why their input was rejected and encourages them to provide valid input.

-By implementing robust input validations, the development process aims to enhance user experience, prevent unintended errors, and make the Hangman game more enjoyable for players of all skill levels.
+By implementing robust input validations, the development process aims to enhance user experience, prevent unintended errors, and make the Hangman game more enjoyable for the players.

+- **Difficulty Selection:** Whenever the player fails to select a valid input at the difficulty selection, the game defaults into